 PROPERTIES OF COVALENT NETWORK SOLIDS.

-LOW ELECTRICAL CONDUCTIBILITY = generally CN solids are poor conductors of electricity, hence are excellent electrical insulators.
-However the conductivity of a network solid is dependent on the type of bonding.
-For instance, molecules that have sheets held together also by intermolecular forces (have delocalized electrons), like graphite or mica, have high electrical conductivity.
-This is because electricity can “flow” across these delocalized electrons.
-On the other hand, molecules that are only covalent bonded (do not have delocalized electrons), like diamond or quartz, have low conductivity.
+On the other hand, molecules that are only covalent bonded (do not have delocalized electrons), like diamond or quartz, have low electrical conductivity.
 This is because all the electrons are held in place by the covalent bonds, so there is no “room” for the movement of electrons.
 Graphite is black because it contains an immense number of alternating double bonds, which results in a very small energy difference between the individual molecular orbitals.
 Thus light of virtually all wavelengths is absorbed.
 Diamond, on the other hand, is colorless when pure because it has no delocalized electrons.

-HIGH HARDNESS = Most covalent network solids are very hard, as exemplified by diamond, which is the hardest known substance, it can easily withstand a pressure of 6 million atmospheres.
 Lonsdaleite as rare form of diamond, is the hardest solid known, almost 60% harder than normal diamonds.

-BRITTLE = Covalent Network Solids are also known to be extremely difficult to break.This is because, all the electrons are engaged in covalent bonds between atoms, thus rendering them immobile and unable to move!
 All compounds with the diamond and related structures are hard and not easily deformed, instead, they tend to shatter when subjected to large stresses.
 However, deformations that don’t require breaking of these bonds are easier to make, such as sliding sheets of graphite (this disrupts only the intermolecular forces, not the bonds).

-HIGH MELTING POINTS = by virtue of their strong network of covalent bonds through the sample which are very difficult to break and transform the solid into liquid, this category of solids are among the highest-melting substances known.
-The melting point of diamond is over 3.500°C, while the melting point of SiO2 is around 1,650°C. Silicon carbide (SiC) is also a CN solid with a melting point = 2986°C and used commercially as an abrasive in sandpaper and grinding wheels.
+Silicon carbide (SiC) is also a CN solid with a melting point = 2986°C and used commercially as an abrasive in sandpaper and grinding wheels.
 It is difficult to deform or melt these and related compounds because strong covalent (C–C or Si–Si) or non-polar covalent (Si–C or Si–O) bonds must be broken, which requires a large input of energy.

 INSOLUBLE = Also due to very strong covalent bonds CN solids are generally insoluble in any solvent.
 When species dissolve, the solute particles (dissolving species) must fit in between the solvent particles (species that does the dissolving).
-Because the macromolecules in CN solids are so large, this makes them difficult to dissolve.
+Because the macromolecules in CN solids are too large, this makes them difficult to dissolve.
 Diamond rings probably wouldn’t be as valuable if the band and the stone dissolved in the shower.

-Leave a Reply
+Leave a comment